 Design and Technology is a practical subject area which requires the application of knowledge and understanding when developing ideas, planning, producing products and evaluating them.

-Candidates should have a knowledge and understanding of the processes and techniques which aid manufacture and of the commercial and industrial applications of a range of materials involved in manufacturing their products in quantity.
+Candidates should have a knowledge and understanding of the processes and techniques which aid manufacture and of the commercial and industrial applications of a manufacturing their products aesthetics and ergonomics. in quantity.